 Auto code completion: Code completion tools like tabnine and Kite can be integrated with these IDES.
 Hovering over any identifier will enable Intellisense (autocomplete) capability.
 You can also view documentation for each definition, variable, class, etc.

-Regexes support in code search: Find in files, rename class or function (or variables), extract method from the whole class with a single click.
+Regexes support in code search: Find in files, rename class or function (or variables), extract a method from the whole class with a single click.

 User code-defined code snippets: Both have an integrated snippet library that will come in handy when you have to search for snippets.
 The resources are very helpful at the time of creating custom code snippets.